-The Quality/Speed measurement corresponds to the Gain limit setting (see Ch.
-5) on the Image Setup window, which allows you to set an upper limit on the gain options that will be available during the Auto-Exposure process.
+Use the slider to set an upper limit on the gain options that will be available during the Auto-Exposure process.

-- When the slider is at the left-most point, the Gain Limit is 1, which restricts the camera to a gain of 1, giving you higher quality pictures, but lengthier exposure times. - When the slider is at the right-most point, the Gain Limit is at maximum, which allows the camera to select from the all of the gain options available in Live Image Mode.
+- When the slider is at the left-most point, the Gain Limit gives you higher quality pictures, but lengthier exposure times. - When the slider is at the right-most point, the Gain Limit allows the camera to select from all available gain options.
 This shortens exposure times, but decreases image quality.